Science and technology in the Philippines: Spanish Colonial Period

 The study of medicine in the Philippines was given priority in the Spanish era, especially in the later years.
 The Spanish also contributed to the field of engineering in the islands by constructing government buildings, churches, roads, bridges and forts.
 Biology is given focus.
 Contributors to science in the archipelago during the 19th century were botanists, Fr.
-Ignacio Mercado., Dr. Trinidad Pardo de Tavera and Dr. Leon Ma Guerrero, chemist Anaclento del Rosario, and medicine scholars Dr. Manuel Guerrero, Dr, Jose Montes and Dr. Elrodario Mercado.
+Ignacio Mercado., Dr. Trinidad Pardo de Tavera and Dr. Leon Ma Guerrero, chemist Anacleto del Rosario, and medicine scholars Dr. Manuel Guerrero, Dr. Jose Montes and Dr. Eliodoro Mercado.

 The Galleon Trade have accounted in the Philippine colonial economy.
 Trade was given more focus by the Spaniard colonial authorities due to the prospects of big profits.
 Agriculture and industrial development on the other hand were relatively neglected.
 The opening of the Suez Canal saw the influx of European visitors to the Spanish colony and some Filipinos were able to study in Europe who were probably influenced by the rapid development of scientific ideals brought by the Age of Enlightenment.

-American Period and Post-Commonwealth era
+American Colonial Period and Post-Commonwealth era

 The progress of science and technology in the Philippines continued under American rule.
 On July 1, 1901, the Philippine Commission established the Bureau of Government Laboratories which was placed under the Department of Interior.
 The Bureau replaced the Laboratorio Municipal, which was established under the Spanish colonial era.
 The Bureau dealt with the study of tropical diseases and laboratory projects.
 On October 26, 1905, the Bureau of Government Laboratories was replaced by the Bureau of Science and on December 8, 1933, the National Research Council of the Philippines was established.
 The Bureau of Science became the primary research center of the Philippines until World War II.

 Science during the American period was inclined towards agriculture, food processing, medicine and pharmacy.
 Not much focus was given on the development of industrial technology due to free trade policy with the United States which nurtured an economy geared towards agriculture and trade.

 In 1946 the Bureau of Science was replaced by the Institute of Science.
 In a report by the US Economic Survey to the Philippines in 1950, there is a lack of basic information which were necessities to the country's industries, lack of support of experimental work and minimal budget for scientific research and low salaries of scientists employed by the government.
 In 1958, during the regime of President Carlos P. Garcia, the Philippine Congress passed the Science Act of 1958 which established the National Science Development Board.